unional/progress-str/README.md

   },
   length: 30, // total length of the result, including the text
   textPosition: 'right', // 'left' | 'right'
-  textStyle: 'percentage', // 'percentage' | 'number' | 'ratio'
-  textTransform(text: string): string, // transform the styled string, can use this to color the text
   value: {
     digits: 1 // number of fraction digits.
 0 | 1 | 2.
               // It defaults to different values depending on the max value.
     max: 1, // Value that means 100%
-    marker: '|' // marker for the value
+    marker: '|', // marker for the value
-  }
+    textStyle: 'percentage', // 'percentage' | 'number' | 'ratio'
+    textTransform(text: string): string, // transform the styled string, can use this to color the text }
 })